top of page

 Typical benefits include:

-Conversational AI succeeds less because of the sophistication of the technology and more because organisations have addressed the fundamentals.
+Conversational AI succeeds less because of sophisticated technology and more because organisations have addressed the fundamentals.

 This typically requires: